gcweeks/noncents-api-docs/source/index.html.md

 `...api/v1/some_route`

-To get a feel for the API, try the sample requests on the bar to the right.
+To get a feel for the API, try the sample requests given in the bar to the right.

 ## Sample GET